FNNDSC/pman/README.md

 _pman_, which once stood for **p**rocess **man**ager,
 is a [Flask](https://flask-restful.readthedocs.io/) application providing an API for creating jobs with various schedulers e.g.
-Kubernetes, Docker Swarm, and SLURM.
+Kubernetes, Podman, Docker Swarm, and SLURM.
 It basically translates its own JSON interface to requests for the various supported backends.